akaffenberger/firebase-ios-sdk-xcframeworks/CONTRIBUTING.md

 - Questions, criticisms, concerns, etc.

 ## Pull Requests
-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. Make your code changes.
 3. Update the README documentation if needed.
 4. Create the pull request.

 ## Issues
-Report a bug by [opening a new issue](https://github.com/akaffenberger/firebase-ios-sdk-xcframeworks/issues).
+Report a bug by [opening a new issue](https://github.com/afresh-technologies/firebase-ios-sdk-xcframeworks/issues).
 Include steps to reproduce the error (and if possible sample code is always appreciated).
-To help with reproducing and testing issues there is an example project included in this repo: https://github.com/akaffenberger/firebase-ios-sdk-xcframeworks/tree/master/iOS%20Example
+To help with reproducing and testing issues there is an example project included in this repo: https://github.com/afresh-technologies/firebase-ios-sdk-xcframeworks/tree/main/iOS%20Example

 ## License
 By contributing, you agree that your contributions will be licensed under the project's [MIT License](http://choosealicense.com/licenses/mit/).